Fredless: Plot

-Eventually, the rest of the gang end up at Caritas, but Lorne refuses to play along with attempts to keep the Burkles oblivious to demonic activity and expresses his distaste for being used all the time.
+Eventually, the rest of the gang ends up at Caritas.
+However, Lorne refuses to play along with attempts to keep the Burkles oblivious to demonic activity and expresses his distaste for being used all the time.
 Finally, Lorne reveals that Fred is at the bus station.
-When her family and friends show up, Fred doesn't want to admit that her parents are real because it means her awful experience in Pylea was real, but finally breaks down.
+When her family and friends show up, Fred doesn't want to admit that her parents are real because it means her awful experience in Pylea was real, but she finally breaks down.
 Just then, a giant bug demon that followed Angel from the sewers attacks the group.
 Weaponless, Angel tries to handle the demon alone; all attempts to hide the truth from the Burkles are forgotten as the group rushes to Gunn's truck for fighting tools.
 Angel continues the fight with the bug demon until Trish Burkle kills it by driving a bus into it.

 Back at the hotel, Fred notices the crystals she saw in the sewers on the Durslar's head.
 Fred wonders about her place in the gang while her parents are just grateful to have their daughter back.
 They reveal how they were prepared to call the police, thinking Angel and friends kidnapped their daughter.
 She decides that she wants to go home with her parents because she doesn't really belong with the rest of the group.
 As Fred packs, she tells Angel she wrote her life story on her bedroom wall.

 After Fred leaves with her parents, many bug demons begin to show up at the hotel.
 Fred, who has realized in the cab that the cockroach demons would return, rushes back to deploy her toaster weapon, sending an ax flying at the severed demon head.
 The head splits open, releasing little bugs that the other demons collect before departing.
 Fred explains how she realized the little crystals were dried ichor from the bug demon, indicating a connection between it and the severed head.
 Fred decides she does have a place at Angel Investigations after all, and invites everyone up to her room, where they help her paint the walls.
 Fred paints over a picture she drew of her and Angel on the horse from Pylea.